No Always Means No

 This was by far the most difficult article for me to write thus far.
 I have shared very raw and vulnerable pieces from my divorce, dating, and sexual journey of exploration.
 I have shared funny, awkward, ugly, and sexy moments.
 I have, for the most part, tried to keep this sharing process somewhat light-hearted in content.
 Today, I am going to share the next five dates in my crazy, fucked up

 When I started this journey, I vowed to do it on my terms, and in my own way.
-I wanted to be bold, brave, fierce and authentic.
+I wanted to be bold, brave, fierce, and authentic.
 I wanted to not only find my voice but also honor it by speaking up and unapologetically being true to myself.
-I wanted to find a way in which to document the process of learning to integrate all of the new experiences I was having, and finding a balance between who I am and who I am becoming.
+I wanted to find a way in which to document the process of learning to integrate all of the new experiences I was having, and find a balance between who I am and who I am becoming.
 My fear of skipping over something because it was traumatic, is that I’d be invalidating the realness of how messy life can be, and pretending like this process is something it’s not.

 Getting Real & Fighting Fear